wso2/docs-is/en/docs/guides/access-delegation/oidc-token-encryption.md

     -   **Encryption Method:** Symmetric encryption algorithm that is used to encrypt the JWT claims set using the CEK.

-    Leave these values as they are if you do not have special any requirements.
+    Leave these values as they are if you do not have any specific requirements.

 ----